 Are we alone in our concerns regarding the leadership of James MacDonald?
-Over the past few years, many long-standing elders and highly influential staff members have departed Harvest Bible Chapel.
-While the circumstances of their departures are unique to each of them, each has his own story to tell.
+Over the past few years, many long-standing elders, highly influential staff members, and even lay leaders have departed Harvest Bible Chapel.
+While the circumstances of their departures are unique to each of them, they all shared one thing in common.
+They left during a season of ministry when Harvest Bible Chapel was struggling with a massive debt load that was threatening to topple the church.

 Dave Corning: For approximately 20 years, Dave Corning served Harvest Bible Chapel as the Chairman of its elder board.
 His wife, Betsy Corning, is the published author of Entrusted with a Child’s Heart: A Biblical Study in Family Life.